LaPapesse02/AttackOnTitanFabric/README.md

 # AttackOnTitanFabric

-This mod is inspired from the popular anime and manga Attack On Titan
+This mod is inspired from the popular anime and manga Attack On Titan, requires Fabric API

 Credit for the textures of the armor goes to https://www.planetminecraft.com/member/jillsting/